irmen/Tale/docs/source/index.rst

 ---------------
 Install tale, preferably using pip or by executing ``python setup.py install``.

-After that, you'll need a game to run it on (tale by itself doesn't do anything, it's only a framework to build games with).
+After that, you'll need a story to run it on (tale by itself doesn't do anything, it's only a framework to build games with).
-There's a demo/example game included in the source distribution, in the ``stories`` directory.
+There's a demo/example story included in the source distribution, in the ``stories`` directory.

-Start the demo game using the supplied ``play_demo`` script, or start it using the tale driver directly:
+Start the demo story using the supplied ``play_demo`` script, or start it using the tale driver directly:

-:kbd:`$ python -m tale.driver --game <path-to-the-games/demo-directory>`
+:kbd:`$ python -m tale.driver --story <path-to-the-story/demo-directory>`

 If asked about these things:
 Choose not to load a saved game (you will have none at first start anyway).